GaoangLiu/GaoangLiu.github.io/_posts/2020/2020-04-15-Strings-in-Rust.md

 let s = String::from("罄竹难书");
 println!("{}", &s[..3]) ; // 罄
 ```

-Be careful when creating string slices, the program will crash if you mess up.
+But be careful when creating string slices, the program will crash if you mess up.
 Guess what will happen if we used `&s[..4]`?
 Rust will panic at runtime in the same way that accessing an invalid index in a vector does:

 ```bash
 thread 'main' panicked at 'byte index 4 is not a char boundary; it is inside '竹' (bytes 3..6) of `罄竹难书`', src/main.rs:4:22
 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace